GramAddict/docs/configuration.md

 ```
 When interacting a photo, for example, you will use one (randomly) of the comments you specified in the %PHOTO section.
 Ps. you can use emoji even for hashtag searches.
+Pps.
+You can change that file even while the bot is running if you need to.

 ## Private message
 You can send private message to people you're interacting with.
-You just have to set your pm_list.txt file, always in the folder with your nickname.
+You just have to set your pm_list.txt file, always in the folder with your nickname (accounts/yournickname/pm_list.txt).
 Every username has his own pm_list.txt file.
-Emoji are supported.
+Emoji are supported. [look here for emoji list supported](https://www.webfx.com/tools/emoji-cheat-sheet/)

 For example:
 ```